 If you found this blog, you’re probably also wondering “can cats eat seaweed?” which unravels the ball of thread even further.
 Though we always recommend that you check with your veterinarian or pet nutritionist before feeding your cat anything, here’s some basic information to help cat owners learn more about feeding cats all-natural seaweed.

 Any ingredient included in your cat’s diet should do the most good with the least harm.
 As a rule of thumb, this is ideal for their wellbeing – and your pocket book.
 As a nutrient-dense superfood, seaweed delivers a variety of nutrients and bioactive compounds that enrich the lives of your cats in ways both big and small:

 One key consideration when feeding cats seaweed is that their bodies don’t require a lot of this aquatic ingredient to receive the full benefits.
 What’s even more important to keep in mind is that cats can be sensitive to high levels of iodine, which is abundant in seaweed.
 And unlike dogs, cats are quick to develop hyperthyroidism, where their thyroids generate an excess of hormones that can cause a number of health issues.

 Though that doesn’t mean you should avoid seaweed, it does mean you should be frugal with the amount that you use.
-Often, you’ll get better results with seaweed infused treats or dental powders rather than food infused with seaweed.
+Often, you’ll get better results with seaweed infused treats or dental supplements for cats rather than food infused with seaweed.
 As long as you’re following cat nutrition guidelines, a little bit of seaweed can help you cats make the most of the life they have.

 Asking “Can cats eat seaweed?” is only the first step.
 Reach out to our team and we can tell you what you need to know about using all-natural seaweed as a feline feed supplement.